K-Ko/slim3-session-middleware/README.md

 ## Support

-If you are having general issues with this library, then please feel free to contact me on [Twitter](https://twitter.com/andyer92).

-If you believe you have found an issue, please report it using the [issue tracker](https://github.com/andrewdyer/slim3-session-middleware/issues), or better yet, fork the repository and submit a pull request.
+If you believe you have found an issue, please report it using the [issue tracker](https://github.com/k-ko/slim3-session-middleware/issues), or better yet, fork the repository and submit a pull request.

-If you're using this package, I'd love to hear your thoughts!

 ## Useful Links